notepad-plus-plus/npp-usermanual/content/docs/config-files.md

 If you enable the [Cloud settings](../preferences/#cloud), some per-user configuration files will go in the defined directory (including `contextMenu.xml`, `shortcuts.xml`, `userDefineLang.xml`, `langs.xml`, `stylers.xml`, and `config.xml`; the `userDefineLang\` subfolder can be placed there as well, though it won't be created by default when the Cloud settings folder is first populated).

-There is a [command-line option](../command-prompt/) `-settingsDir` which will set a new directory for the per-user configuration file location (added in v7.9.2).
+There is a [command-line option](../command-prompt/) `-settingsDir` which will set a new directory for the per-user configuration file location.

 **Search order**: If the `-settingsDir` option is set, that configuration file directory will take priority over any other configuration file directory.
 If the Cloud directory setting is defined and enabled, that will take priority over the portable or standard configuration file directory.
 If `doLocalConf.xml` is present, the portable configuration file location will take priority over the `%AppData%\Notepad++\` directory.
 If none of the other configuration file directories are active, then the standard configuration file directory is `%AppData%\Notepad++\`.
 If it cannot find a configuration file in any of the per-user locations, it will use the version from the same directory as the executable.